StevenYeu/sdsc_interview_workshop/slides.md

 Useful for string searching.

-Ex: Predictive text and Autocomplete
+Ex: Predictive text and Auto-Complete

 ## Structure

-Genral strcuture of a trie in psuedocoe
+General structure of a trie in pseudocode

 ```
 structure Trie[T] {